VISUAL SIGNALLING in the RCN

 The receiver acknowledges each word by sending C. If he or she suddenly sends I-M-I, it means that he or she did not catch your last word.
 Repeat it and continue from there.
 If you have made an error yourself, send eight Es and start again from the beginning of that word.
 Finish the message with A-R and wait for the receiver to make the letter R. This means the receiver has your message.

 Semaphore signalling positions.(Graphic courtesy Navy Memories Shop)

-Semaphore is still used and is still taught at the RCN Fleet School.
+Sometime between 2007 and 2015, semaphore training was dropped at the RCN Fleet School.
 The NATO sending standard for Naval Communicators is 15 words per minute but it is rarely used as a means of official communication.
-Semaphore is most often used during replenishment at sea or as an unofficial chat line to converse with another ship.
+Semaphore was most often used during replenishment at sea or as an unofficial chat line to converse with another ship.
 Many times the exchange of gifts or souvenirs between two ships were arranged via semaphore.

 |WREN sending the letter 'H' likely at the training facility at St. Hyacinth.
 (DND Imaging Centre photo # 209239-1)|

 Fireworks , flames and smoke are normally used as a means of communication only in emergency.
 In the 1950's and 60's period, the night signal box kept on or near the bridge, contained 3 signal rockets, 1 tin of friction tubes, 1 pistol, 2 short lights and 18 one-inch signal cartridges.
 There were 6 cartridges in each colour of red, white and green.